 - How do we build a broader movement in support of self-care.

 This is a text-based discussion.
 Panelists will be sharing their insights live below in writing.
-There is LIVE video meeting taking place in parallel for you to meet and interact with other participants - click here to join.
+There is LIVE video meeting taking place in parallel for you to meet and interact with other participants.
 After the live session, this discussion will remain open, so please do continue to share your insights.
-To receive a free summary of this discussion afterwards, register here

 How to add your comments